ianchen-tw/hugo-deployer-git/README.md

 # hugo-deployer-git

-Deploy your hugo site with git using one command
+Deploy your hugo site using one command

 Inspired by [hexo-deployer-git](https://github.com/hexojs/hexo-deployer-git).